 On Friday, 15 October 2021, the European Civilisation Chair of the College of Europe in Natolin had the honor to host a special meeting with Mr Marian TURSKI.
 The event took place in the Auditorium Copernicus and was moderated by Prof Georges MINK.

 It was a great privilege that, despite his age and health, Mr TURSKI kindly agreed to share his testimony with our students.
 It may be one of the last chances the participants had to listen to an eyewitness of the horrors of totalitarianism and a Holocaust survivor, as their generation is now passing away.
-Answering one of the questions Mr TURSKI reminded the students: "If you manage to build a world without dictatorship, populist movements, lack of human rights and lack of democracy, you will honour those who perished."
+Answering one of the questions Mr TURSKI reminded the students: "If you manage to build a world without dictatorship, populist movements, disrespect for human rights and democracy, you will honour those who perished."
 The meeting was held in preparation for an upcoming visit and seminar organised together with the Auschwitz-Birkenau Museum and Memorial in May 2022.

 About the Speaker: